 Instead, I need to teach her where her real value is found, in Christ Jesus.
 I need her to know that he thought she was valuable enough to die for.
 I need her to believe that she is loved like crazy no matter if her clothes match, her hair is knotted, or her face is covered in pimples.

 I have to believe this first.
+This is can be difficult, but it the first step in being able to help your daughter feel confident (really).
 Before I can convince her that she’s enough, I need to believe that I am.
 Based not on my own merit but on “I AM that I AM.”
-I need to revel in the freedom that God’s love is also enough for me and that my weight, cellulite quotient and fine lines aren’t what define me.
+I need to revel in the freedom that God’s love is also enough for me and that my weight, cellulite quotient, and fine lines aren’t what define me.
 If you truly want to know how to help your daughter feel confident like I do. . . then, we have to experience for ourselves the confidence that comes not from winning a pageant or wearing a size two, but the confidence that comes from Christ, alone.

 Here’s a prayer for us today: